jmyers7/book/_sources/chapters/theory-to-practice.md

 ## Kernel density estimation

-Let's return now to an idea that we met above: Estimating a empirical distribution's _density_ curve.
-I mentioned that one way to accomplish this task is to use something called a _kernel density estimator_ (KDE).
-I will now give a very brief introduction to these estimators.
+Though the empirical distribution of the Airbnb dataset is discrete, its ECDF _appears_ to be a continuous curve.
+If we pretend that it _is_ continuous, then the dataset should have a density function.
+What would this density function look like?

+If you recall that the density function is the derivative of the distribution function, then you may use the shape of the latter along with your curve sketching skills from calculus to get a sense of the shape of the density curve.
+But computers are capable of estimating density functions directly from the data.
+In this section, we will briefly explore one such way, called _kernel density estimation_ (_KDE_).

 Naturally, a kernel density estimation begins by choosing the _kernel_, which is a function that has a "bell shape," not unlike the normal density curve.
 In fact, one can even _choose_ the normal density curve as the kernel, and then one obtains _Gaussian KDE_.
 These will be the only types of kernels that we will consider.

 Imagine for simplicity that we have three data points along the $x$-axis.
 The idea is then to place three kernels (i.e., normal density curves) directly over top of the data points.
 We then _sum_ the kernels and divide by $3$ (to normalize the area under the curve to $1$), obtaining a _kernel density estimate_.
 The width of the kernel is controlled by a parameter called _bandwidth_, denoted $h$, which coincides with the standard deviation of the normal distribution in the case of Gaussian KDE.
-So, large values of $h$ correspond to wide kernels, and smaller values correspond to narrow kernels.
-Here are three examples of Gaussian KDE with different values of $h$:
+So, large values of $h$ correspond to wide kernels, and smaller values correspond to narrow or "spiky" kernels.
+Here are three examples of Gaussian KDE with different values of $h$ for our toy dataset consisting of three points:

 ```{code-cell} ipython3
 :tags: [hide-input, full-width]